UPPMAX/R-matlab-julia-HPC/docs/advanced/thread_parallelism/README.md

 !!! info "Learning outcomes"

-    - Understand how to schedule jobs with threaded parallelism
+    - Understand how to schedule jobs with thread parallelism
-    - Understand how code achieves threaded parallelism
+    - Understand how code achieves thread parallelism
-    - Observe/conclude the costs/benefits of threaded parallelism
+    - Observe/conclude the costs/benefits of thread parallelism

 ???- note "For teachers"